-Bali Map – Where Is Bali Island & Indonesia On The World Map?
+Bali Map: Where Is Bali Island & Indonesia Located On The World Map?

-When I came home from my first Bali trip, most of my friends and family had no idea where Bali is located.
-For us Americans, it’s literally on the other side of the world!
+When I came home from my first trip there, most of my friends and family had no idea where Bali is located (I used to think Bali is a country)!
+That’s because for us Americans, it’s literally on the other side of the world.

-Once you get to Bali, it can also be a tricky island to navigate because of its odd shape and the way the regencies (provinces) are set up.
+Once you get to Bali and start exploring, it can also be a bit of a tricky island to navigate because of its odd shape and the way the different regencies (provinces) are set up.

 Hopefully this Bali map and location guide will help clear up any confusion!

 Bali is an island in Indonesia, so let’s first find the country of Indonesia on the world map.